 This post may include affiliate links; see our disclosure policy.

-Don’t have white vinegar, or realized you’re all out while you’re cooking?
-Here’s the best white vinegar substitute to use in recipes.
+Don’t have white vinegar, or realize you’re all out while you’re cooking?
+Here are the best white vinegar substitutes to use in recipes.

 There is no substitute for canning!

-Are you canning something and need white vinegar as part of the recipe?
-Run to the store and buy some!
-There’s no white vinegar substitute when you’re canning.
+If you’re canning something and need white vinegar as part of the recipe, it’s best to just run to the store and buy some!
+There is no white vinegar substitute when you’re canning.
 You’ll need to follow the recipe exactly.
 If you’re not canning, proceed to the substitutes below.

 1. White wine vinegar

-The best substitute for white vinegar?
-White wine vinegar!
+The best substitute for white vinegar is white wine vinegar!
 Just promise you’ll never do it the other way around, ok?
 White wine vinegar has a much milder and fruitier flavor profile than white vinegar, but it works in a pinch.
-Use it as a 1:1 substitute in sauces like Easy Taco Sauce or Famous Homemade Cocktail Sauce, or salads like Cucumber Salad with Vinegar.
+Use it as a 1:1 substitute in sauces like Easy Taco Sauce or my Famous Homemade Cocktail Sauce, or salads like Cucumber Salad with Vinegar.

 2. Apple cider vinegar

-Another white vinegar substitute?
-Apple cider vinegar.
+Another white vinegar substitute is apple cider vinegar.
 This type of vinegar is made from fermenting apple cider, then straining and bottling it.
-It tastes tangy and sour, with bold flavor.
+It tastes tangy and sour, with a bold flavor.
 It’s not a total flavor match, but the bold flavor brings in some of the sharp flavor in white vinegar.
 Use it as a 1:1 substitution in sauces and salads like above.

-Here are some recipes where you could use this white vinegar substitution:
+Here are some recipes where you could use these white vinegar substitutions:

 What about using Rice Vinegar?